mlwhan2209/gb-video-downloader/README.md

 ## Usage

-Run `gb-video-downloader.ps1`
+- Run `gb-video-downloader.ps1`

-When asked, type the number of the show you want from the list
+- When asked, type the number of the show you want to start downloading from

-When asked, type the number of the episode you want to download from the list
+- When asked, type the number of the episode you want to stop downloading from

+- NOTE: if you want a single video, just put the same number in both entries
+- Set the filepath you want to download to.
+Make sure your path ends on a slash
+ex: C:/Users/CharlieTunoku/Desktop/Persona4EnduranceRun/